pointfreeco/swift-case-paths/README.md

 > 🛑 key path cannot refer to static member 'home'

-And so it's not possible to write generic code that can zoom in on and propagate changes to a particular case.
+And so it's not possible to write generic code that can zoom in and modify the data of a particular case in the enum.

 [key-path-docs]: https://developer.apple.com/documentation/swift/swift_standard_library/key-path_expressions
 [dynamic-member-lookup-proposal]: https://github.com/apple/swift-evolution/blob/master/proposals/0252-keypath-dynamic-member-lookup.md